andrewstellman/blazor-training/7-my-web-api.md

 # My_Web_API project

-Here's all of the code that you can copy and paste for the My_Web_API project.
+Here's all of the code that you can copy and paste for the My_Web_API project in Part 4.
 Each slide in the training deck has a corresponding section in this page.

 ## Add a “Hello, world!” endpoint